Jubilee Pocket

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The public transport analysis indicates nine active stops operating within Jubilee Pocket, offering a mix of bus services.
-These stops are served by two distinct routes, collectively facilitating 448 weekly passenger trips.
-Transport accessibility is assessed as good, with residents typically located 364 meters from the nearest stop.
+Public transport analysis indicates nine active transport stops operating within Jubilee Pocket.
+These stops serve a mix of bus routes, with two individual routes providing a total of 448 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 364 meters from the nearest stop.
+As a primarily residential area, most commuters travel outward.
+Car remains the dominant mode at 85%, while 5% walk.
+Vehicle ownership averages 1.3 per dwelling, below the regional average.

 Frequently Asked Questions - Transport